-Work Group Activities
+Work Group's Analysis

-The work group met regularly by phone until March of this year.
 Initially, the work group heard from states that follow the Finnigan approach.
-The work group then considered what changes to the 2006 model were necessary.
+It then considered what changes to the 2006 model were necessary.
 In particular, the work group considered the treatment of important tax attributes-net operating loss carryovers, state tax credits, and capital loss carryovers.
-The work group recognized that if states allowed sharing of these tax attributes among group members, they would also need limits on that sharing as the combined group members changed.
-The work group considered the limits imposed under federal income tax statues and regulations.
+The work group recognized that if states allowed sharing of these tax attributes among members of the combined group, they would also need limits on that sharing as the members changed-and it therefore considered the limits imposed under federal income tax statues and regulations.
 The work group also received a request from the Council on State Taxation to consider a consolidated filing election.
+The committee asked the work group to address this request by drafting a white paper on the issue to accompany the proposed model.